jessicaaustin/xarray_netcdf_hanging_issue/README.md

 Temporary repository to reproduce the issue I'm seeing with xarray.

-When I load up a netcdf file with a certain structure, it will intermittently hang while saving the file.
-I believe it's something about the file structure, but I haven't figured out what.
-I've tried removing variables from the file, in turn, and it still hangs.
-So I don't think it's something about one variable in particular.
+When I load up a netcdf file using this code, it will intermittently hang while saving the file.

+I initially thought it was something about my file structure, but I also tried the [stearns_wharf.nc example](https://data.nodc.noaa.gov/thredds/catalog/ioos/sccoos/stearns_wharf/catalog.html?dataset=ioos/sccoos/stearns_wharf/stearns_wharf-2013.nc) from NCEI netCDF templates, and it still fails.

 I've seen this with the following combos: